One of the fundamental causes of health inequalities is the unequal distribution of incomes across the population.

 - young people

-- households with a disabled member.
+- households with a disabled person living in them.

 How far these incomes stretch is affected by the cost of living.